Muktik1705/Klondike/README.md

 std::map or std::unordered_map | (Optional/inferred) — may be used for texture or resource management, though not prominent in core gameplay.

+📈 Improvement Ideas

+1) Make the controls drag and drop.

+2) Include the option for undo.

+3) An extention where if we get a situatin when We reach a state that is Impossible to advance with, the game notifies us with game over and terminates the game.

+4) The option to get hints.

+5) Auto solve.

+6) Score system and timer.

+7) A better animation when you win the game.